 Liquidity risks may arise when a particular underlying investment is difficult to sell.
-Since the Sub-fund may invest in illiquid securities, there is a risk that the Sub-fund may not have the ability to release financial resources that may be needed to meet certain obligations.
+Since the Fund may invest in illiquid securities, there is a risk that the Fund may not have the ability to release financial resources that may be needed to meet certain obligations.

 During the reporting period, there were no issues regarding liquidity.
-The available cash of the Sub-fund was sufficient to manage the inflow and outflow of capital during the reporting period.
+The available cash of the Fund was sufficient to manage the inflow and outflow of capital during the reporting period.
 It is expected that this will also be the case in the upcoming reporting period.